tko22/simple-blockchain/README.md

 # simple-blockchain
 My implementation of a blockchain in C++ I created for fun :)
 Follows some Bitcoin design choices including using SHA-256 to hash headers and blocks, merkle trees, and mining WoS.
+- Uses C++14 and OpenSSL library

+### Peer-to-Peer coming soon!

 Includes a Command line interface that allows you to view blockchains at different indices and add new blocks.
 You can do that 20 times until it automatically quits -> can change that.
+You can control-c to quit too.

 And unfortunately, everything is stored in memory and is deleted on quit.